wycks/WordPhing/README.md

 - Put the 2 files where you want to build WordPress, most likely in your stack root folder
 - Open build.properties and fill it out

+2 Install options
-- Type `"phing install"`    Create a database and WordPress
+- Type `"phing install"`    Creates a database and WordPress
-- Type `"phing install-wp"` Create just WordPress (will not create the database)
+- Type `"phing install-wp"` Creates just WordPress (will not create the database)

 **Important** The `build.dir.wp` and `build.dir.tmp` in the build.properies will overwrite anything existing in those folders upon build without warning (will fix ).